meteor/meteor/content/blaze.md

 ```

 <h3 id="rendering-html">Rendering pure HTML</h3>
-Although by default a mustance tag won't render any HTML, for XSS security reasons, you can render pure HTML with the triple-mustache: `{{{`.
+Although by default a mustache tag won't render any HTML, for XSS security reasons, you can render pure HTML with the triple-mustache: `{{{`.

 ```html
 {{{myHtml}}}